 Rule engines dramatically shorten the time it takes users to make changes —from months to a matter of minutes.

-As a result, new products have a significantly shorter time to market!
+Business rules engines empower business users to create rules, which means that new products have a significantly shorter time to market!

 Let’s see how all the important features of rules engines translate into benefits for different types of organizations.